Summary of Financial Plan

 Use of grants

 Grants are permitted to be used in addition to receiving income from generating electricity through the Feed-in Tariff Scheme as long as they are not related to the purchasing and installation of generating equipment.
-We have been awarded grants of £40,000 from the National Park Authority Sustainable Development Fund grant and £50,000 from North Yorkshire County Council Community Fund grant.
-These grants will be used towards costs associated with the share issue, running costs in the first few years to help with the establishment of the project, renewing the fish pass and other costs directly related to delivering additional environmental benefit or mitigating environmental harm.
+We were awarded grants of £40,000 from the National Park Authority Sustainable Development Fund grant and £50,000 from North Yorkshire County Council Community Fund grant.
+These grants were towards costs associated with the share issue, running costs in the first few years to help with the establishment of the project, renewing the fish pass and other costs directly related to delivering additional environmental benefit or mitigating environmental harm.